tactlabs/tactsearch/README.md

 Since the instance is destroyed and rebuilt after inactivity, config settings will be reset once the app enters downtime.
 If you have configuration settings active that you'd like to keep between periods of downtime (like dark mode for example), you could instead add `*/20 7-23 * * * curl -d "dark=1" -X POST https://<your heroku app name>.herokuapp.com/config > /home/<username>/whoogle-refresh` to keep these settings more or less permanent, and still keep the app from entering downtime when you're using it.

 ### HTTPS Enforcement
-Only needed if your setup requires Flask to redirect to HTTPS on its own -- generally this is something that doesn't need to be handled by Whoogle Search.
+Only needed if your setup requires Flask to redirect to HTTPS on its own -- generally this is something that doesn't need to be handled by Tact Search.

 - Heroku: Ensure that the `Root URL` configuration on the home page begins with `https://` and not `http://`
 - Docker: Add `--build-arg use_https=1` to your run command